Charliecodingg/task_manager_improved/readme.txt

-This program is a project i created for my software engineering bootcamp at Hyperion Dev.
+This program is a project I created for my software engineering bootcamp at Hyperion Dev.
 Please enjoy